nutratech/blog/content/posts/2022/09/fresh-breath-dental-hygiene.rst

 freshen your breath and cut down on bacteria in your mouth.

 I recommend a couple different tongue cleaners.
 One for each bathroom, or for traveling.
-A long one, one which scrapes closer.
-A plastic one if you prefer.
+A long one, one which scrapes sharply.
+A plastic one for delicate work.

 Find a set of tongue cleaners which suite your needs.